 - Muffler.
 An ATV or UTV must be equipped with an adequate muffler or exhaust system that is not equipped with a cutout, bypass or similar device.

-What types of UTV vehicles are allowed to attend the trip?
+What types of UTV vehicles are allowed to attend the event?

 Acceptable vehicles for the UTV Con’Quest are years 2000 and newer with a current OHV green sticker and participant must be properly insured for liability and medical coverage.
 All UTV’s must have at least 30” off road tires, skid plates and tow hooks.
 You will be required to have a spark arrester and an extra CVT belt.
 State of California UTV rules apply.
 For more vehicle information, recommendations, or approval please contact the office at 530-333-4771.